nvim-neorocks/nvim-best-practices/README.md

 ### :white_check_mark: DO

-...use [SemVer](https://semver.org/) to properly communicate bug fixes, new features, and breaking changes.
+- Use [SemVer](https://semver.org/) to properly communicate
+  bug fixes, new features, and breaking changes.
+- Use `vim.deprecate()` or a `---@deprecate` LuaCATS annotation when you need to communicate a future breaking change or discouraged practise.
+  Note that `vim.deprecate()` will fire a deprecation warning based on the Neovim version, not your plugin's version.

 #### :books: Further reading